top of page

 • low-risk business licensing in the form of NIB;

-The business licensing sub-system is accessible using the right to access by the entrepreneurs, OSS Agency, ministry/agency, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, and KPBPB entrepreneur.
-Additionally, OSS Agency may give limited right to access to other parties not mentioned above
+The business licensing sub-system is accessible using the right to access granted to entrepreneurs, OSS Agency, ministries/agencies, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrators, and KPBPB entrepreneur.
+Additionally, the OSS Agency may provide limited access rights to other parties not mentioned above.

 The Applicant of Business Licensing

-Applicants who can conduct the application for business licensing through the OSS system are as follows:
+Applicants who can conduct an application for business licensing through the OSS system are as follows:

-• individual, who is a citizen of the Republic of Indonesia and is capable of acting and performing legal acts;
+• an individual, being a citizen of the Republic of Indonesia, capable of acting and performing legal acts;

-• the business entity, a legal entity that is incorporated in the Republic of Indonesia which conducts business activity in specific sectors including:
+• the business entity, a legal entity incorporated in the Republic of Indonesia conducting business activities in specific sectors, including:

 1. limited liability company;